projectdiscovery/retryablehttp-go/README.md

 Examples of using Nuclei From Go Code to run templates on targets are provided in the examples folder.

-### ZTLS Fallback

-`retryablehttp` by default fallbacks to using zcrypto when there is an error in TLS handshake (ex: `no rengotiation` , ` insufficient security level` etc ).
-This is done to support older TLS versions and ciphers.
-This can be disabled by setting `RetryableClient.DisableFallbackTLS` to `true` or by using `DISABLE_ZTLS_FALLBACK` environment variable. when falling back to ztls, `ChromeCiphers` are used

 ### url encoding and parsing issues

 `retryablehttp.Request` by default handles some [url encoding and parameters issues](https://github.com/projectdiscovery/utils/blob/main/url/README.md). since `http.Request` internally uses `url.Parse()` to parse url specified in request it creates some inconsistencies for below urls and other non-RFC compilant urls